Welcome to the updated version of the Slough Safeguarding Children Partnership Procedures Manual.

 The manual has been organised with the Core Procedures in the most prominent place.
 These chapters explain the actions that must be taken when there are concerns about the welfare of a child.

 Chapters which relate to guidance have been written in Safeguarding Practice Guides which capture the most significant points and avoiding a level of detail which put the reader off.
 Where more detailed guidance is required, this can be included either through a link from a Safeguarding Practice Guide or as a replacement for a Safeguarding Practice Guide.

-At the end of each chapter there is a Local Information section which may contain additional information produced by your local safeguarding children board in addition to the safeguarding guidance in the chapter.
+At the end of each chapter there is a Local Information section which may contain additional information produced by your local Safeguarding Children Partnership in addition to the safeguarding guidance in the chapter.

 Local Information may include practice guidance, local protocols including Threshold Documents or additional information.
 You should check the Local Information for each chapter to familiarise yourself with this content.

-Work will take place between the LSCB and tri.x to edit and amend the content of this manual to ensure that it reflects local practices and arrangements (see Section 2, About this Manual).
+Work will take place between the Safeguarding Children Partnership and tri.x to edit and amend the content of this manual to ensure that it reflects local practices and arrangements (see Section 2, About this Manual).

 2. About this Manual

-This is the most recent update of the manual and has been developed through a close working partnership between tri.x and Pan Berkshire SCB.
+This is the most recent update of the manual and has been developed through a close working partnership between tri.x and Pan Berkshire SCP.
 The manual will continue to be updated bi-annually.